 What Is the Average Number of Vacation Days Per Year in the US?

-According to the US Bureau of Labor Statistics, the average number of paid vacation days is 11 days.
-This average is based on a US employee working in the private sector, with 1 year of service.
-Taking weekends into account, this works out to just over 2 full weeks of vacation leave per year.
+According to the US Bureau of Labor Statistics (BLS), the average number of paid vacation days for private sector employees with one year of service is 11 days.
+Factoring in weekends, this works out to just over 2 full weeks of vacation leave per year.

 Factors That Influence the Number of Vacation Days